strapi/rfcs/rfcs/xxxx-content-type-definition.md

 This relation is in one direction only (from Article to Category).
 It means you cannot fetch or edit the `articles` from a `category` in the Admin Panel.

-To make the relation visible in both direction you can use the following setup
+To make the relation visible in both directions you can use the following setup

 ```js
 const articleDef = {